swttt/com.swttt.devicegroups/README.md

 - Added the ability to store your notes against a device group.
 - Added Sensors (temp/power)
 - Added Power to Light & Socket category (TBC)
+- Added i18n support to the device settings page labels, currently support en only.

 ##### 1.1.0
 - Device Group editor